-He writes about entertainment, young adults, technology and people of interest.
-Casey hails from Knoxville and earned a bachelor of science degree in journalism and a bachelor of arts in German.
-He previously worked as the features editor for Sidelines at Middle Tennessee State University.
+He writes about entertainment, consumer technology, animals and news of the weird.
+Casey hails from Knoxville and earned a bachelor of science degree in journalism and a bachelor of arts in German from Middle Tennessee State University, where he worked as the features editor for the student newspaper, Sidelines.

-In his spare time, Casey is an Irish musician, video game fanatic, movie junkie, avid reader and all-around geek extraordinaire.
-Also, he really likes jogging, cooking and puppies, but not at the same time.
+In his spare time, he is an Irish musician, video game fanatic, movie junkie, avid reader and all-around geek extraordinaire.
+He also enjoys exercising, cooking and puppies, but not at the same time.

 Recent Stories »

 When Frank Mangan's daughter Emma was born 14 years ago, he was overjoyed.